bhisaac/5eFP/5eFP-SRD.md

 For example, if you are a 2nd-level warlock and know the 1st-level spell _rebuke_, you can use this feature to cast _rebuke_ as a 1st-level or 2nd-level spell.

-You can use this feature to cast a paragon or epic spell as a cooldown.

 _CANTRIPS_

 You know two cantrips of your choice from the warlock spell list.